-The schedule and time duration works differently for every sport.
+The schedule and time duration work differently for every sport.
 A football match lasts for hardly ninety minutes, a rugby match is over in eighty minutes, whilst a basketball game takes only thirty-eight minutes to finish.

-Astonishingly though, a single stage of Tour de France lasts for about more than six hours.
+Astonishingly though, a single stage of the Tour de France lasts for about more than six hours.
 Hence, To be qualified to fill up that huge amount of time is, quite naturally, a daunting job.
 And that’s where comes the utterly significant role of the commentator who not only has to fill the huge time span but needs to stay alert at all times.

-His View On Impediments:
+Carlton Kirby and His View On Impediments:

-Always the hardest and challenging role in such types of games is of a commentator.
+Always the hardest and most challenging role in such types of games is of a cycling commentator.
 As is seen in most cases, the primary action of any game takes place during the outset and ending parts.
 The rest is very monotonous and quite naturally the onus of filling that gap falls on the commentator.

 “Commentating on cycling is not like snooker or tennis,” says Carlton Kirby, a principal commentator for Eurosport’s cycling coverage, who has worked in the sport since 1996.